mluckcuck/mluckcuck.github.io/teaching.md

 I have tutored an A-Level Computing student, one-on-one, to improve their exam and coursework grades.
 We focussed on covering key topics from the syllabus that the student felt they hadn't grasped well enough.
 Together, we improved their final grade by two grade boundaries.
 My total contact time was around 20 hours (1 hour per week).

+If you're interested in copmuter science tutoring at A-Level or Degree (both undergraduate and post-graduate) level, you can look at my profile on [Tutor Hunt](https://www.tutorhunt.com/users/6208346247672/).
+There they have confirmed my identity and DBS check (which replaced CRB checks) and shows my hourly rates.
+However, I understand that their fee for buying a tutor's contact details are quite high, so if you'd prefer you can contact me using any of the methods on my [Contacts](/contact) page.

 Other Activities
 ----------------

-During 2014 I was the Programme Committee chair for the York Doctoral Symposium on Computer Science and Electronics (YDS2014), a student conference organised at the University of York.
+During 2014 I was the Programme Committee chair for the [York Doctoral Symposium on Computer Science and Electronics (YDS2014)](https://www.cs.york.ac.uk/yds/yds2014/), a student conference organised at the University of York.
 I was responsible for recruiting programme-committee members and ensuring that submissions were reviewed fairly.
 I also co-lead an interdepartmental team of PhD students in the planning and organisation of YDS2014.
+If you want to read the proceedings I put together for YDS2014 (including the _fantastic_ foreward) it can be found <a href="https://www.cs.york.ac.uk/ftpdir/reports/2014/YCS/494/YCS-2014-494.pdf" download> downloaded here </a>.